 Sedums, common name stone crop, are a very wide-ranging genus of about 400 species with a variety of flowering colours and times.
-The Sedum illustrated (above right) is Ruby Glow which produces spectacular red flowers from late summer into early autumn.
-Sedums vary in size from the low growing species are suitable for a rock garden, others such as Ruby Glow and other autumn flowering species (illustrated above) are around the 25cms in height suitable for the front of a mixed border.
+The Sedum illustrated (above left) is Ruby Glow which produces spectacular red flowers from late summer into early autumn.
+Sedums vary in size from low growing species are suitable for a rock garden, others such as Ruby Glow and other autumn flowering species (illustrated above) are around the 25cms in height suitable for the front of a mixed border.

 Sedums are easy to grow, and are best planted where they will enjoy good sun with soil that is not too dry.
 Sedums will grow in partial shade but not full shade.
 Sedum is a very undemanding plant and is virtually maintenance free apart from a trim back in the spring, see below.
 Sedum will provide great late summer and early autumn colour.
 A major advantage of Sedums is that they are greatly attractive to bees, hover flies and butterflies, especially when they first start to flower and are full of nectar.
 It is not unusual to spot several butterflies, a mass of bees and hover flies on a single Sedum plant on a warm autumn day.
 Sedums are known as the butterfly's friend and they really are a magnet to butterflies.
-A good place to plant Sedum is near a seat so you can spend time relaxing, watching the bees and butterflies gathering on the Sedums.
+A good place to plant Sedum is near a seat so you can spend time relaxing, watching the bees and butterflies feeding on the Sedums.

 It is best not to dead head the plants as they look fantastic with snow and ice on them, see images below.
 In the spring the new growth is easily visible at the root as in the image below and that is the time to cut Sedum back to the position in image below right.
 The first image, left, has the old stems still in place, in the second image the growth has been cut away ready for the spring.